mgfreshour/lobbyists-of-ludicrousville/lobbyists-of-ludicrousville.md

 1. Require all student loans final payment check be written in blood.
 1. Require all maps in textbooks be centered on Ludicrousville regardless of hemasphere.
 1. Require schools teach the alternative view that if something happens more frequently than normal during some period, it may happen less frequently in the future alongside basic statistics.
 Sponsored by Roullete Owners Association.
+1. Require Circus' employee 10% of their clowns be objectively scary.
+Sponsored by Night Light Manufactures Council.
+1. Add exemption to hunting laws from the back of a moving vehicle for chupacabras.
+1. Regulate natural medicines made from unicorn droppings.

 ## Random Effect Cards
 Turns are represent by the X cards dealt out at the beginning of the game.
 Each card has a before turn text, during turn text, and after turn text.